 This was a very humbling conversation and one that serves as a perfect segue to my list of lessons learned.

 5 things I’ve learned about parenting a stepchild

 - Don’t judge.
-Following the conversation above, I realized that I hadn’t considered what expectations Alyx’s mom may have set around mealtimes.
-Rather, I had totally judged Alyx and fixated on how she wasn’t meeting my expectations without questioning whether or not she actually had the skills to meet them.
+Following the conversation above, I realized that I hadn’t considered what expectations AB’s mom may have set around mealtimes.
+Rather, I had totally judged AB and fixated on how she wasn’t meeting my expectations without questioning whether or not she actually had the skills to meet them.

 - Have rules.
 Yes, flexibility is essential, but this doesn’t mean abandoning rules.
 Whether she’s joining us at the dining table, eating alone at the kitchen counter, or hiding behind the couch while we eat, no devices during mealtimes.

 - Earn your stepchild’s respect.
 That’s right.
 Earn it.
 Don’t expect it.
-While Alyx’s parents were separated before her father and I got together, from her perspective, I am the reason her mom and dad aren’t together.
+From AB’s perspective, I am the reason her mom and dad aren’t together.
 She didn’t sign up to have two homes, and she certainly didn’t sign up for me.
 While I can command respect from my own daughter, I cannot command respect from this young lady.
 I have to earn it, and that takes time – which brings me to lesson #5.

 My stepchild will soon be joining us for a six-week visit.